 The Preamble of the WHO Constitution defines health as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity,” and the WHO Constitution claims the highest possible standard of health as a fundamental human right for all people (HealthforAll), deeming the healthy development of children of basic importance.

 All children deserve access to the health services necessary to ensure their well-being.
-Proper health care and treatment is essential for establishing a firm foundation from which children can grow to their fullest potential, physically, emotionally and spiritually.
+Proper health care and treatment are essential for establishing a firm foundation from which children can grow to their fullest potential, physically, emotionally, and spiritually.
 Without proper medical services, a child can get caught in a repetitive cycle of sickness that impedes healthy development.

 Ensuring that all children, especially those in low-income countries, are properly treated and cared for from an early age, is a pillar of holistic development.
 Donating to our Medical Assistance Initiative allows a child to receive preventative health measures and emergency treatment when needed.

 When children are healthy, they can participate in life.
-They are able to play, grow and learn.
+They are able to play, grow, and learn.
 They can attend school and church.
-They can become who God made them to be.
+They can become who God made them be.